 This one-year fellowship has been designed to provide comprehensive exposure to the clinical and research-related aspects of total joint reconstruction in the adult.
 Particular emphasis is placed on the unique challenges of complex and/or revision arthroplasty.
-The fellowship is headed by Dr. Gregory Polkowski, with the assistance of Dr. Andrew Shinar whose focus is on the diagnosis and treatment of the problematic joint, whether from injury, disease, or previous arthroplasty.
+The fellowship is headed by Dr. Gregory Polkowski, with the assistance of Dr. Andrew Shinar and Dr. Stephen Engstrom whose focus is on the diagnosis and treatment of the problematic joint, whether from injury, disease, or previous arthroplasty.
 Additional emphasis is placed on clinical research of progressive surgical techniques and outcome analysis.

 Due to the technically demanding nature of this subspecialty, the fellow will participate as a team member in the operating room, enabling exposure to perioperative care management and decision-making.